-15. New Santa Fe Regional Trail (FREE!)
+24. New Santa Fe Regional Trail

 Another great place to soak up some of the amazing views Colorado Springs has to offer is the 14-mile trail known as the New Santa Fe Regional Trail.
 The trail follows an abandoned railroad right-of-way through the U.S. Air Force Academy.

-25. Visit the Red Rock Canyon Park (FREE)
+25. Visit the Red Rock Canyon Park

 Red Rock Canyon Park is located just south of US 24 between Colorado Springs and Manitou Springs.
 The 787-acre park is a great place to let the kids burn some energy as they climb, cycle, or hike along the trails.
 Within this park are over 80 bolted climbs for families that enjoy rock climbing as well.